Singular they

-Singular they, along with its inflected or derivative forms, them, their, theirs and themselves (also themself, and theirself), is a gender-neutral third-person pronoun.
-It typically occurs with an unspecified antecedent, in sentences such as:
+Singular they, along with its inflected or derivative forms, them, their, theirs, and themselves (also themself and theirself), is a gender-neutral third-person pronoun derived from plural they.
+It typically occurs with an indeterminate antecedent, to refer to an unknown person, or to refer to every person of some group, in sentences such as:

-"Somebody left their umbrella in the office.
-Could you please let them know where they can get it?"

-"My personal rule is to never trust anyone who says that they had a good time in high school."

-"The patient should be told at the outset how much they will be required to pay."

-"But a journalist should not be forced to reveal their sources."

 This use of singular they had emerged by the 14th century, about a century after the plural they.
-It has been commonly employed in everyday English ever since and has gained currency in official contexts.
-Singular they has been criticised since the mid-18th century by prescriptive commentators who consider it an error.
+Singular they has been criticized since the mid-18th century by prescriptive commentators who consider it an error.
 Its continued use in modern standard English has become more common and formally accepted with the move toward gender-neutral language.
-Though some early-21st-century style guides described it as colloquial and less appropriate in formal writing, by 2020 most style guides accepted the singular they as a personal pronoun.
+Some early-21st-century style guides described it as colloquial and less appropriate in formal writing.
+However, by 2020, most style guides accepted the singular they as a personal pronoun.

-In the early 21st century, use of singular they with known individuals emerged for people who do not identify as male or female, as in, for example, "This is my friend, Jay.
+In the early 21st century, use of singular they with known individuals emerged for non-binary people, as in, for example, "This is my friend, Jay.
 I met them at work."
 They in this context was named Word of the Year for 2015 by the American Dialect Society, and for 2019 by Merriam-Webster.
 In 2020, the American Dialect Society also selected it as Word of the Decade for the 2010s.